Esther Anderson (Jamaican actress): Acting career

 In parallel with her photography and work with Island Records, Anderson steadily developed a career as an actress.
 She secured roles in a number of early 1960s British television shows, including Dixon of Dock Green and The Avengers.
 She played roles in movies such as Henry Levin's Genghis Khan for Columbia Pictures, Robert Freeman's The Touchables for Twentieth Century Fox, Ted Kotcheff's Two Gentlemen Sharing, Jerry Lewis's One More Time for United Artists, and Sidney Poitier's A Warm December for First Artists.
 In this latter film, her role of an African princess won her an NAACP Image Award for Best Actress in 1973.

 She helped to launch the film industry in Jamaica, acting as co-producer of the film The Harder They Come (1972), urging director Perry Henzell to give the lead to local Jimmy Cliff rather than to American Johnny Nash.
-She coached Cliff for the partly autobiographical role and organised financing for the soundtrack, bringing in Chris Blackwell to put up the US$5,000 needed to complete the film as well as releasing the soundtrack on Island Records (1973).
+She coached Cliff for the partly autobiographical role and organized financing for the soundtrack, bringing in Chris Blackwell to put up the US$5,000 needed to complete the film as well as releasing the soundtrack on Island Records (1973).

 Photography

 Her photographic collection was exhibited at The Photographers' Gallery in London.
-She is also represented by Bill Gates' agency Corbis and the Stephen Bulger Gallery in Toronto.
+She was represented by Sygma photo agency in Paris, later bought by Bill Gates' agency Corbis, by the Stephen Bulger Gallery in Toronto..
+She is represented by ADAGP in Paris.

 Anderson continues to develop her work as a photographer and documentary maker.
-She has been exhibited by La Tete Gallery in Paris, curated by Galaad Milinaire, The Photographers' Gallery in London, the Stephen Bulger Gallery in Toronto, Canada, and in the Caribbean by Niki Michelin in Antigua.
+She has been exhibited by Les Frigos in Paris, The Photographers' Gallery in London, the Stephen Bulger Gallery in Toronto, Canada, and in the Caribbean by Niki Michelin in Antigua.
 Her portraits include as subjects: Louise Bennett, Marlon Brando, Bob Marley, Amanda Lear, Catherine Deneuve, Prince Charles, Prince of Wales, Denzel Washington, Jacques Chirac.